lordofsunshine/Code-Editor-with-Console/README.md

 ### 💡 Tooltip
 - [x] Hover over buttons for tooltips that pop up faster than your cat when you open a can of tuna.
-- [ ] Sorry, mobile users, no hover for you.
+- [ ] Sorry, mobile users, no tooltip for you.
 Your fingers aren't psychic... yet.

 ### 🧹 Winter Cleaning for Our Code
 - [x] We've Marie Kondo'd our JavaScript and CSS.
 If it didn't spark joy, it's gone!